Bringing History Alive In The Home Front Marquee!

 We’re delighted to announce our fantastic Speakers for 2026....more to follow!

-Paul Beaver is a leading aviation historian, broadcaster and author - as well as an historic airplane pilot who has been flying the Spitfire since 2011.
+Paul Beaver is a leading aviation historian, broadcaster and author, as well as an historic aeroplane pilot who has been flying the Spitfire since 2011.
 He has written more than forty books including Spitfire People, Spitfire Evolution and Winkle: The Extraordinary Life of Britain’s Greatest Pilot.
-As well as being an author, Paul has been a television war reporter, journalist, a parliamentary advisor and served twenty-seven years in the Territorial Army, rising to the rank of Colonel in the Army Air Corps.
+As well as being an author, Paul has been a television war reporter, journalist with Jane’s, a parliamentary advisor and served twenty-seven years in the Territorial Army, rising to the rank of Colonel in the Army Air Corps.
+He lives near Andover.

 Mark Cann is the Chief Executive of the Burma Star Memorial Fund, a charity dedicated to honouring the legacy of those who served in the Burma Campaign of the Second World War.